An optimal representation for the trace zero subgroup: Representation for elliptic curves

 \section{Representation for elliptic curves}

 Elliptic curves are simpler and better studied than hyperelliptic curves.
 In particular, the Picard group of an elliptic curve is isomorphic to the curve itself.
 Therefore one can work with the group of points of the curve, and point addition is given by simple, explicit formulas.
 Finding a rational function with a given principal divisor can also be made more efficient.
-For all these reasons, the results and methods from Section \ref{sec:rep} can be simplified and made explicit for elliptic curves.
+For all these reasons, the results and methods from Section \ref{sec:rep} can be simplified and made explicit for the family $\T_{n,1}$ of trace zero varieties of elliptic curves, with respect to a field extension of fixed degree $n$.

 Let $E: y^2 = f(x)$ denote an elliptic curve defined over $\Fq$.
 The trace zero subgroup $T_n$ of $E(\Fqn)$ is then the group of all points $P$ with trace {\it equal} to zero.
 We consider only $n \geq 3$, and refer to~\cite{gorla-massierer-1} for the case $n=2$.